Thurston00/DayZ-CommunitySamples/README.md

       - Config.cpp
       - Weapon.p3d
 ```

+All samples should be setup to work as a standalone mod.
+Any config/texture/model paths should be relative from the sample parent folder.

+An example model path in a config would be `Sample_Weapon\WeaponModel.p3d`.

 If you are doing script-based samples, make sure to follow the VANILLA file structure, for example: `Scripts\4_World\Entities\ManBase\PlayerBase.c`.